carbon-language/carbon-lang/flang/documentation/Calls.md

 1. Use the function result in an expression.
 1. Eventually, finalize &/or deallocate the function result.

+(I've omitted some obvious steps, like preserving/restoring callee-saved registers on entry/exit, dealing with caller-saved registers before/after calls, and architecture-dependent ABI requirements.)

 ## The messy details

 ### Copying effective argument values into temporary storage